November 23, 2019 to January 1, 2020

 Landmarks and icons of the Gilded Age in America--are filled with thousands of poinsettias, fresh flowers, evergreens and wreaths.
-Thirty decorated Christmas trees reflecting individual room decor anchor many of the tables set with period silver and china complete the elegant setting.
+Thirty decorated Christmas trees will reflect the magnificent decor in many of the rooms.
+Dining tables set with period silver and china complete the elegant setting.
 Windows of each mansion are lit with individual white candles, in keeping with the colonial tradition.

 We invite you to make holiday memories with your family by visiting The Breakers, The Elms and Marble House during the holiday season.